jpivarski-talks/SciPy2020-Proposal/README.md

 ### Conclusions

-Although most data analysis tools target rectilinear data, there's nothing domain-specific about nested, variable-length data.
-I'd like to present Awkward Array to the wider community to see what others might do with it.
+Although most data analysis tools target rectilinear data, there's nothing domain-specific about nested, variable-length, JSON-like data.
+I want to present Awkward Array to the wider community to see what other data analysts might do with it.

 Thank you!